turfptax/openmuscle/Demo/README.md

 # Use the Demo folder for training your own model

-## Train-Model.py
+## train_model.py

 Train-Model.py is setup to use the 'Trained-Demo-Model.pkl' pickle file as an export.

-The input CSV file is 'Data-Captures/training_file9_USED TO TRAIN MODEL.csv'
+The input CSV file is 'Data-Captures/capture_9.csv'

 When you run the program it will feed in the data from the csv file and train it with the 12 features and the 4 labels.
 These labels are also referred to as tokens, but they are supplying the model with the desired outputs from the system.